krivard/codalab-worksheets-wiki/User_Running-a-Competition.md

 1. Log in to www.codalab.org.
 1. At the top of the page, click **My CodaLab**.
 This will take you to the dashboard.
 1. Click the **Competitions I'm Running** tab.
-1. Click the **Edit** button for the competition you want to un-publish.
+1. Select a competition and click the **Edit** button.
 1. Under **General Information**, uncheck the checkbox next to **Publicly Available**.

-## Approving/Denying Participants
+## Viewing participants
-Before participants can join the competition, they need to be approved by the competition organizer.
-Once participants are added, you can
+When a participant registers for a competition, they are added to a list of participants.
+Follow these steps to view the participants for a competition.

-**To view participants**
+**To view competition participants**

 1. Log in to www.codalab.org.
 1. At the top of the page, click **My CodaLab**.
 This will take you to the dashboard.
 1. Click the **Competitions I'm Running** tab.
+1. Select a competition, and click the **Participants** button to see the list of participants.

+## Approving/Denying Participants
+The competition organizer must approve or deny each participant who registers for a competition.
+Follow these steps to approve or deny newly registered participants.

+**To approve/deny participants**

-1. Locate the competition for which you want to view participants, and click the **Participants** button.
-The participants are shown in a table.
+1. Follow the instructions to view participants for a competition.
+Pending participants are listed at the top.
+1. For each participant, select a status of **Approve** or **Deny** from the drop-down menu.
+You can give a short message to the participant by typing in the **Reason** field.
+1. Click the **Process** button to complete the approval process.

+## Viewing Submissions
+The competition organizer can view all of the submissions for a competition.
+These are displayed in a table which shows:

+- Time and date of submission
+- Participant ID
+- Filename (click to download the competition bundle for that submission)
+- Status
+- Leaderboard (True if the submission has been submitted to the leaderboard, otherwise False)

+Click the plus sign in the last column to access additional links for each competition.
+Here, you can:

+- Download the submission
+- View standard output and error logs
+- Download evaluation output from the prediction and scoring steps

+## Deleting a Competition

-**To approve/deny a participant**
+**To delete a competition**

 1. Log in to www.codalab.org.
 1. At the top of the page, click **My CodaLab**.
 This will take you to the dashboard.
 1. Click the **Competitions I'm Running** tab.
-1. Locate the competition for which you want to approve/deny participants, and click the **Participants** button.
-Pending participants are listed at the top.
+1. Click the **Delete** button for the competition you want to delete.
+You will be prompted to confirm the deletion.
-1. For each participant, select a status of **Approve** or **Deny** from the dropdown menu.
-You can give a short message to the participant in the **Reason** field (for example letting them know why they were not approved).
-1. Click the **Process** button to complete the approval process.

-## Viewing Submissions